nazar/soapee-ui/doc/provision.md

 Install the local base box using the following command:

 ```
-vagrant box add chef/debian-7.8-i386
+vagrant box add bento/debian-7.8-i386
 ```

+When asked, choose the virtualbox variant.

 ### 4. Provision the Local Development VM

-Once **chef/debian-7.8-i386** has been downloaded open a command prompt at the project folder root and issue the following command:
+Once **bento/debian-7.8-i386** has been downloaded open a command prompt at the project folder root and issue the following command:

 ```
 vagrant up